quicwg/base-drafts/draft-ietf-quic-recovery.md

 An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) and/or a threshold amount of time after the unacknowledged packet.
-Receipt of the ack indicates that a later packet was received, while the reordering threshold provides some tolerance for reordering of packets in the network.
+Receipt of the acknowledgement indicates that a later packet was received, while the reordering threshold provides some tolerance for reordering of packets in the network.

 The RECOMMENDED initial value for kReorderingThreshold is 3, based on TCP loss recovery {{?RFC5681}} {{?RFC6675}}.
 Some networks may exhibit higher